Fong said (quoted text):

 Use the rear brake to keep the speed down.

-This tends to make it stall unless you spend MOST of the time with the clutch pulled in.
+This tends to make it stall unless you spend MOST of the time with the

 [Oh look - a link with Stage 1 has just appeared] ;-)